-Note: This guide discusses the pros and cons of the Help to Buy equity loan scheme offered on new homes, for more information on the Help to Buy mortgage guarantee scheme available on all properties under £600,000 please read our Help to Buy Mortgage Guarantee Scheme FAQs.
+Note: This guide discusses the pros and cons of the Help to Buy equity loan scheme offered on new homes.
+For more information on the Help to Buy mortgage guarantee scheme, which is available on all properties under £600,000 please read our Help to Buy Mortgage Guarantee Scheme FAQs.

 What are the advantages of the Help to Buy scheme?

 If you want to move house but cannot quite afford the deposit, the government's Help to Buy scheme could make a big difference.